walles/loadviz/libloadviz/README.md

   and is here only to enable calling this code from the macOS Swift app
 - `cargo run --bin=printload` will print the current CPU load

+## Releasing a new version

+Run `./release.sh` and follow instructions.

 ### Performance

 Run benchmarks with `cargo bench`.
 Benchmarking docs here: